fluent-cms/fluent-cms/readme.md

 1. it's hard to extend strapi's feature, without strong type(strapi is written in node.js), it's very hard to extend a strapi API.
 2. strapi's performance is also not good, again, strapi team is also tread performance for flexibility.

-So I think why not build a CMS myself, using the language and framework I am comfortable with.
-It's not difficult with right tools and focus.
+So I thought, why not build a CMS myself using the language and framework I'm comfortable with?
+It's not difficult with the right tools and focus.
+Fluent CMS is not intended to be as feature-rich as WordPress or Strapi.
+Instead, it will follow a modern microservice architecture, focusing solely on content management.
+Other features like e-commerce, user engagement, and user authentication will be handled by other microservices.

 ## System overview
 ![img.png](doc/images/overview.png)